ksu-is/Market-Calc/README.md

-# Market Visualizer GUI
+# Market Calculator GUI
-An app built to visualize historical market data, the user will provide the ticker symbol for their firm of interest, any date interval that doesn't exceed two years ago.
+An app built to do basic market calculations, the user will provide the quantity of their next buy and the date for the expected trade;
-The app will populate the Visualizer field with a default candlestick view, along with Line view and Renko View options.
+the app will then output useful information.

 ## What the project does
-This calculator will be built for the purpose of providing quick and efficient market insights based on historical data presented in an understandable medium designed for all levels of traders.
+This calculator will be built for the purpose of providing quick and efficient market insights based on historical data presented in an understandable medium designed for all levels of traders such as:
+•	PIP numbers
+•	Profit/Loss probabilities
+•	Stop/Loss recommendations

 ## Why the project is useful
-This app will provide relevant data pertaining to risk management strategies for the trader.
+This app will provide the most relevant data regarding risk management strategies for the trader.

 ## Who maintains and contributes to the project